fasrc/helmod/doc/HOWTO.md

 make filequery | less
 ```

-(Add  --scripts to also see how the module file symlink is created in the `%postinstall`.)
+(Add `--scripts` to the latter to see how the module file symlink is created in the `%postinstall`.)
-For each package make sure:
+For each package you should see that:

 * all the metadata looks good
 * the `Relocations` and all files are under an app-specific prefix under `$FASRCSW_PROD`.